Sean Brewster - Events and Office Manager

 Since coming to AICUO, Bob has made presentations to national higher education association research meetings as well as meetings of the Ohio Association for Institutional Research and Planning and the Ohio Association of Collegiate Registrars and Admissions Officers.
-He came to AICUO from the University of Notre Dame, where he worked for and occasionally directed a faculty development and research administration institute.
+He came to AICUO from the Institute for Scholarship in the Liberal Arts at the University of Notre Dame, a faculty development and research administration institute, where he served as research consultant and acting director.
 He has additional experience in management, city planning, and communications in nonprofit organizations and municipal government in Boston.
 He holds degrees from Harvard College and the University of Notre Dame.
 He is also an experienced choral singer and, although retired after 32 years as a football referee, remains active in officiating as a timer for men's and women's basketball at an AICUO member university.

-Stacey M. Dorr - Senior Director of Operations and Public Relations
+Stacey M. Dorr - Vice President, Operations and Communications

 Stacey Dorr joined AICUO's central staff in 2006 with extensive experience in non-profit communications.
 She previously worked with the Toledo Metropolitan Area Council of Governments, PBS and The Columbus Community Clinical Oncology Program and is a graduate of Bowling Green State University, B.S.
 (Public Relations).

 She serves as liaison to many statewide groups including the Ohio Private College Admissions Directors group, the Ohio Association for College Admission Counseling (OACAC), and the Independent College Advancement Associates, and was honored early in her career at AICUO with the New Member Award from OACAC for her work on their Annual Conference.

 Stacey oversees the annual AICUO Award for Excellence in the Visual Arts and the internship program at AICUO.
 She has presented her work with grassroots campaigns during a budget crisis and campus emergency preparedness to national groups including the National Association of Independent Colleges and Universities State Executives State-National Information Network.
 Stacey is a member of the Public Relations Society of America and serves as a mentor for college students interested in beginning a career in public relations.

 C. Todd Jones - President and General Counsel